markd89/FrontPocket/INSTALL.md

 sudo systemctl start frontpocket
 ```

-Check that the service started successfully (model loading takes up to 60 seconds):
+Check that the service started successfully (NOTE: First start may take several minutes as the model is downloaded from Hugging Face.
+Subsequent startups should be just a few seconds.):

 ```bash
 sudo systemctl status frontpocket